Big1533/sdl_android_guides/docs/Getting Vehicle Data/index.md

 Use the GetVehicleData RPC request to get vehicle data.
 The HMI level must be FULL, LIMITED, or BACKGROUND in order to get data.

 Each vehicle manufacturer decides which data it will expose.
-Please check the `OnPermissionsChange` RPC notification to find out which data you will have access to in your head unit.
+Please check the [PermissionManager](/guides/android/permission-manager/) to find out which data types your app currently has access to for the connected head unit.

 !!! note
 You may only ask for vehicle data that is available to your appName & appId combination.
 These will be specified by each OEM separately.